|

 Monument Valley.
 There's gunplay aplenty and a couple of

-Lancaster, Ryan, Marvin and Strode on the same team, battling
+Lancaster, Robert Ryan, Lee Marvin and Woody Strode, on the same team, battling

 Pax Entertainment;